archit-react/Post-Scheduler-UI/README.md

 ## Fixes and Improvements

 - Fixed an issue where the alarm would not replay for new sessions
-- Introduced logic to reset notified status on:
+- Introduced logic to reset `notified` status on:
   - Initial load from localStorage
   - Post creation
   - Post edit
-- Cleaned up test code and debug elements for production
+- ✅ Added `shownToastIds` Set to globally track shown reminders
+- ✅ Eliminated duplicate toasts appearing simultaneously for same post

 ---